SASPAC/.github/SASPAC_policy.md

 - The SASPAC team reserves the right to remove packages from SAS Packages Archive without notice or explanation (usually we notify and explain).

 ---

+### Acknowledgment

+The SASPAC team would like to acknowledge the [CRAN](https://cran.r-project.org/ "CRAN") project team.
+Their work was an inspiration and this document is highly influenced by the following document: "[CRAN Repository Policy](https://cran.r-project.org/web/packages/policies.html)"

+---